Iced Latte

 📌 Good to Know

-Because the drink is served over ice, the flavor gradually becomes lighter as the ice melts.
-If you prefer a stronger coffee flavor that lasts longer, you can ask for light ice or add an extra espresso shot.
+If you prefer a stronger taste throughout, ask for light ice or an extra espresso shot.

 Try Next